Posting and Labeling RAM Labs

 • Containers attended by an individual who takes the proper radiation safety precautions.

 • Containers that are accessible only to authorized individuals if the contents are identified to these individuals by a readily available written record.
+The record must be kept as long as the containers are in use for the purpose indicated on the record.

 EXAMPLE OF POSTING REQUIREMENT